Sikta2002/Shortly-URL-shortening-Using-API/README.md

 ### Continued development

-In the future will try to focus to make the page optimal for all device sizes.
+In the future will try to focus on making the page optimal for all device sizes.

 ### Useful resources